-School: School Year: al-setting form may be completed by the graduate candidate following the self-assessment process.
-The goals, as s and timeline, will be reviewed by the graduate candidate's supervisor.
-Nousibilities Goal(s) (What you need to do to accomplish the goal) Key Activities/Strategies Outcomes Achieving Goal NSTRUCTIONS: This goal-setting form may be rell as activities, outcomes and timeline, will be Responsibilities GoA 3rad.
-Candidate: NSTRUCTIONS: Th PASL TASK PASL TASK 1 PASL TASK 2 PASL TASK 3
+School Year: School: Grad.
+Candidate: INSTRUCTIONS: This goal-setting form may be completed by the graduate candidate following the self-assessment process.
+The goals, as well as activities, outcomes and timeline, will be reviewed by the graduate candidate's supervisor.

+PASL TASK Responsibilities GOAL(S) KEY ACTIVITIES/STRATEGIES (WHAT YOU NEED TO DO TO ACCOMPLISH THE GOAL) OUTCOMES TIMELINE FOR Achieving Goal Resources Needed

+PASL TASK 1

+PASL TASK 2

+PASL TASK 3

+Candidate Signature:

+Date:

+Date: